opendilab/DI-engine-docs/source/12_policies/ddpg.rst

         `Continuous control with deep reinforcement learning <https://arxiv.org/abs/1509.02971>`_ proposes soft target updates used to keep the network training stable.
         Since we implement soft update Target Network for actor-critic through ``TargetNetworkWrapper`` in ``model_wrap`` and configuring ``learn.target_theta``.

-    - Replay Buffers
+    - Initial collection of replay buffer following random policy

+        Before optimizing the model parameters, we need to have a sufficient number of transition data in the replay buffer following random policy to ensure that the model does not overfit the replay buffer data at the beginning of the algorithm.
+        So we control the number of transitions in the initial replay buffer by configuring ``random_collect_size``.
-        DDPG/TD3 random-collect-size is set to 25000 by default, while it is 10000 for SAC.
+        DDPG/TD3 ``random_collect_size`` is set to 25000 by default, while it is 10000 for SAC.
         We only simply follow SpinningUp default setting and use random policy to collect initialization data.
-        We configure ``random_collect_size`` for data collection.

-    - Gaussian noise during collecting transition.
+    - Gaussian noise during collecting transition

-        For the exploration noise process DDPG uses temporally correlated noise in order to explore well in physical environments that have momentum.
+        For the exploration noise process DDPG uses temporally correlated noise in order to generate temporally correlated exploration for exploration efficiency in physical control problems with inertia.
         Specifically, DDPG uses Ornstein-Uhlenbeck process with :math:`\theta = 0.15` and :math:`\sigma = 0.2`.
 The Ornstein-Uhlenbeck process models the velocity of a Brownian particle with friction, which results in temporally correlated values centered around 0.
         However, we use Gaussian noise instead of Ornstein-Uhlenbeck noise due to too many hyper-parameters of Ornstein-Uhlenbeck noise.
         We configure ``collect.noise_sigma`` to control the exploration.